 - In The World's End the protagonists walk from one pub to the next to "Alabama Song" by The Doors as they try to keep the pretense that everything is normal.

-- During the end credits of Buckaroo Banzai, the entire cast walks down the Los Angeles River Aqueduct to the movie's theme music.
+- During the end credits of The Adventures of Buckaroo Banzai Across the 8th Dimension, the entire cast walks down the Los Angeles River Aqueduct to the movie's theme music.

-- While sneaking into the Palace Hotel Ballroom, Jake and Elwood Blues tiptoe to the beat of Cab Calloway singing Minnie the Moocher.
-It's also a Crowning Moment of Awesome for a movie filled with them.
-Musicians have been doing this for decades.
-The scene from The Blues Brothers is probably a reference to artists like Cab Calloway, who would lead a band and a crowd simultaneously, and walk to the beat as part of the performance.
+- The Blues Brothers: While sneaking into the Palace Hotel Ballroom, Jake and Elwood Blues tiptoe past a snoozing policeman to the beat of Cab Calloway singing Minnie the Moocher.
+The scene is probably a reference to artists like Calloway, who would lead a band and a crowd simultaneously, and walk to the beat as part of the performance.

 - Undercover Brother: The title character does this while first walking through the corridors of Multinational Inc.